 Approximately 25-35 graduate students are in residence at any time.
 Their programs are funded from a variety of sources including external or university fellowships, training grants, and research grants.
-Students from related departments such as Computer Science or Social and Decision Sciences participate in various aspects of the program as well.
-There is also a postdoctoral fellowship program with 15-25 fellows participating.
 Because the graduate program is small, each student's course of study is tailored to meet the individual’s needs and interests.
 The focus of the program is on acquiring research skills, and this generally takes place through collaboration with the student’s advisor and other faculty in the environment.

 - Relevant coursework in the areas of cognitive psychology, cognitive neuroscience, developmental psychology, social/health psychology to provide breadth in the areas of psychology best represented by our program.

 - Training in basic and advanced statistical skills.